-Activity Frequency Responsible Party Joint work plan Annually PUNOs (programme) M&E integrated work plan Annually STFA M&E Technical Working Group Progress programme report (Programmatic and financial) Six-monthly and annually PUNOs (programme) Risk management review Quarterly TFMU through the UN Risk Management Team Joint field programme visits Bi-annually in each region (and when necessary) PUNOs (programme) Mid-term evaluation After the mid-point of the programme duration Independent third party Annual and final programme reports (Programmatic and financial) Annually and at the end of programme PUNOs, TFMU Final evaluation At end of the programme Independent third party Audit As per PUNOs' requirements Independent third party Review and approval of joint work plan, progress reports, evaluation reports and audit reports STFA Steering Committee
+Activity Frequency Responsible party Joint work plan Annually PUNOs (programme) M&E integrated work plan Annually STFA M&E Technical Working Group Progress programme report (Programmatic and financial) Six-monthly and annually PUNOs (programme) Risk management review Quarterly TFMU through the UN Risk Management Team Joint field programme visits Bi-annually in each province (and when necessary) PUNOs (programme) Mid-term evaluation TFMU through the UN Risk Management Team Independent third party Annual and final programme reports (Programmatic and financial) Annually and at the end of programme PUNOs, TFMU Final evaluation At end of the programme Independent third party Audit As per PUNOs' requirements Independent third party Review and approval of joint work plan, progress reports, evaluation reports and audit reports Annually and when necessary STFA Steering Committee

-The proposed frequency of monitoring activities is based on the assumption that the proposed budget of the JP will be fully funded (i.e. the implementation of a fully-funded budget of over US\$ 150M for the Regional JP will warrant monitoring activities at such frequency).
+\The proposed frequency of monitoring activities is based on the assumption that the proposed budget of the JP will be fully funded (i.e. the implementation of a fully funded budget of over US\$ 150M for the Regional JP will warrant monitoring activities at such frequency).
 If the JP is not fully funded, STFA Secretariat will ascertain a revised frequency based on volume of implementation.
 Under any scenario of funding, annual progress reports will be produced; and a final evaluation and final report (in lieu of the annual progress report of the last year of implementation) will be prepared at the end of the programme.

-A mid-term review will be warranted only if the proposed budget under JP is fully allocated.
+\A midterm review will be warranted if the proposed budget under JP is fully allocated.